pet-services12 min read

 Start With the Searches That Convert

-You don’t need to rank for everything.
-You need to rank for what people type right before they hire.
-Build pages that match intent and your conversions jump without keyword stuffing.
+You don’t need to target every query.
+Focus on what people type right before they hire.
+Pages that match intent can improve relevance, trust, and conversion signals without keyword stuffing.

 Pick one primary city/neighbourhood cluster, then build 3–5 supporting pages (services + service area + process).
 That’s usually enough to win “near me” traffic locally.